 Join us for a fortnight in the world’s most dynamic cultural city, attending the very best in opera, symphony concerts and drama while visiting some of the world’s top art and history museums and dining in a selection of the city’s best restaurants.
 Accommodation is in spacious premier-plus rooms at the Warwick Hotel on 54th Street in midtown Manhattan.
 The location is perfect for theatre and concert goers, being within walking distance of major performance venues, art galleries and some of the city’s architectural icons.

-Eight outstanding performances: opera, orchestral concerts, plays and a Broadway musical
+Seven outstanding performances: opera, orchestral concerts, plays and Broadway musicals

 New York’s marvellous architectural heritage, with a focus on art deco, modern and contemporary